 Are you traveling for the holidays are planning to go on vacation soon?
 What will you do with your fish while you're away?
 Fortunately, there are two easy options to feed your fish during holiday and vacation periods.
 One is to find a fish sitter, the other option is to simply let your fish go unfed while you are gone.
 (Before you faint at the second option, read on!)

 When going on holiday or vacation we do not recommend using feeder blocks while you are away, because they can impact the aquarium water chemistry.
+Recently developed gel feeders are less likely to cause harm, but some say their fish won't eat them.

 Don't Feed Your Fish